FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

 - The [uplift approvers](https://github.com/brave/brave-browser/wiki/Triage-Guidelines#uplift-approvers) will take a look at those pull requests and approve/deny

 ## Using automation to create those pull requests
+_**NOTE: this script only works for clean uplifts.
+If there are merge conflicts, you'll have to do it manually.
+Regardless, this should save some time.**_

 ### Jenkins job
 This is the preferred way to do it!